 If you want to buy some protein powder for someone, you can almost never go wrong with Optimum Nutrition’s Gold Standard Whey.
 It’s tasty, high-protein, loaded with BCAA’s, and is an isolate which makes it safe even for the lactose intolerant.
 It’s my favorite (Banana, if you’re curious.)
 Pre-workouts and creatine also make for a considerate gift as well.

 You can almost never go wrong buying someone some t-shirts, tanks, or shorts to train in.
 It doesn’t even matter where you buy the shirts so long as they use high quality shirts.
-If you know that the gift recipient is a fan of a certain equipment manufacturer like Eleiko or Vulcan or whatever, buy them some shirts from that company.
+If you know that the gift recipient is a fan of a certain equipment manufacturer like Rep, Vulcan, or whatever, buy them some shirts from that company.
 Almost all these equipment vendors sell t-shirts.

 If you don’t know where to buy decent, high-quality training apparel, just go to Rogue.
-They have far too many American Apparel graphic tees to choose from; and loads of shorts, sweats, socks, and pretty much everything but underwear (I don’t think they have underwear anyway.)
+They have far too many American Apparel graphic tees to choose from; and loads of shorts and sweats, socks, and pretty much everything but underwear (don’t think they have underwear anyway.)
 Most Rogue apparel is 3-ships-free so that helps with the shipping.
 You might also check out Hylete.
 If you are familiar with them, let me know what you think of their stuff (I’ve yet to give them a try.)